 Now, what I want to know is why, when I was avidly reading my way through Dumas in my teens, not a soul ever told me that this collection was virtually on my door-step?
 Why was there no French-class excursion to view these treasures?
 Did any of my teachers, or did my parents, know about this collection?
 Frank died before I was born, but oh how I’d have loved to meet him and talk with him.
 My parents took me to Whangarei to admire kauri gum – I’d much rather have met this remarkable man and book collector!

-This month my ‘Tea with a Book Addict’ features Alexandre Dumas and his great novel The Count of Monte Cristo.
+My video talk, Alexandre Dumas and his great novel The Count of Monte Cristo.
 Learn the amazing life story of this generous and larger-than-life author, discover how he started a tourist industry, learn the story of the fan who happily slept in a room with his coffin, and discover why Dumas’ great tale of revenge has remained one of the most beloved books of all time.

 I wish Frank Reed could have been the first person to watch my video talk about a writer we both love.
 Share your thoughts by leaving a comment.